-The Company realized an average price on sales of natural gas of \$6.54/Mcf in 2014, 46% higher than the average price of \$4.49/Mcf realized in the prior year.
-The increase is reflective of severe weather conditions experienced in Ontario from January to April 2014 and the high volatility in natural gas commodity prices during the winter months at the Dawn Hub, a leading provider of natural gas supply to the greater Toronto market area.
+The Company realized an average price on sales of natural gas of \$4.05/Mcf in 2015, a 38% decline from the average price of \$6.54/Mcf realized in the prior year.
+The realized price of natural gas in the prior year reflected an increase in demand for natural gas in the January to April 2014 period, caused by unanticipated severe weather conditions.

-During 2014, the Company realized an average price of \$99.38/bbl on sales of crude oil, an increase of 1% over an average price of \$98.63/bbl realized during the prior year.
-The increase is consistent with period-over-period increases of 1% in the Edmonton Par average price for crude oil.
-In comparison, during the same period, the US dollar-denominated average West Texas Intermediate price decreased by approximately 5%.
+During 2015, the Company realized an average price of \$60.26/bbl on sales of crude oil, a decrease of 39% over an average price of \$98.63/bbl realized during the prior year.
+The decrease is consistent with periodover-period decreases of 39% in the Edmonton Par average price for crude oil.
+In comparison, during the same period, the US dollar-denominated average West Texas Intermediate price decreased by approximately 48%.